The Simpsons: Hit & Run: Plot

-Mysterious happenings are occurring in Springfield; a horde of robot wasps descend upon the city, a "new and improved" brand of Buzz Cola is launched by television personality Krusty the Clown and introduced to store shelves, and black vans begin appearing around town.
-Homer suspects that a black van that is outside his house is spying on his family, and he takes it upon himself to investigate who it belongs to, with the van eventually stopping in front of Mr. Burns' mansion.
-After helping Marge destroy numerous copies of Bonestorm 2, Homer accuses Burns of spying on Springfield, to which Burns reveals to Homer that the black vans were simply pizza vans and fires Homer for the accusation.
+In the week leading up to Halloween, mysterious happenings are occurring in Springfield; a horde of wasp cameras descend upon the city, a "new and improved" brand of Buzz Cola is launched by the television personality Krusty the Clown and introduced to store shelves, and black vans begin appearing around town.
+Homer suspects that a black van outside his house is spying on his family, and he takes it upon himself to investigate who it belongs to, with the van eventually stopping in front of Mr. Burns' mansion.
+After helping Marge destroy several copies of a new video game, Homer accuses Burns of spying on Springfield, to which Burns reveals to Homer that the black vans were simply pizza vans and fires Homer for the accusation.

-The next day, Bart tries to get a copy of Bonestorm 2, only to find that the game is sold out.
-After doing odd chores in the hopes of finding a copy, Bart eventually learns that Professor Frink is using many copies of video games to help power the Truckasaurus, and Bart agrees to help him build it, as well as set up a safe environment for it to operate in.
+The next day, Bart tries to get a copy of the video game Bonestorm 2, only to find that it is sold out (with many of the other copies having been destroyed by Marge and Homer).
+After doing odd chores in the hopes of obtaining a copy, Bart eventually learns that Professor Frink is using many copies of video games to help power the Truckasaurus, and Bart agrees to help him build it, as well as set up a safe environment for it to operate in.
 After escaping Truckasaurus' wrath, a tractor beam abducts Bart outside the stadium.
-Lisa attempts to find her brother by exploring the town for clues.
-She learns that black sedans which have been appearing around town are connected to Bart's disappearance.
-Lisa eventually finds Bart on a ship in Springfield harbor.
-He appears to have memory loss and is mumbling unintelligibly while occasionally mentioning the sedans and cola.
+Lisa attempts to find Bart by exploring the town for clues.
+She learns that black sedans, which have been appearing around town, are connected to Bart's disappearance.
+Lisa eventually finds Bart on a ship in Springfield harbor, albeit with amnesia and mumbling unintelligibly while occasionally mentioning the sedans and cola.

-Marge sets out to learn what has affected Bart in hope of curing him, and investigates a crop circle that recently appeared in Cletus Spuckler's crop field.
-While Grampa describes the look of a crop circle, Marge realizes that his description is reminiscent of the Buzz Cola logo.
+Marge tries to figure out what has happened to Bart.
+As she investigates a crop circle that recently appeared in Cletus Spuckler's field, Grampa Simpson gives a description of a crop circle that matches that of the Buzz Cola logo.
 Marge shows a can of the cola to Bart, which snaps him out of his stupor.
 Bart reveals that Buzz Cola is a mind-control cola produced by aliens to make the townspeople insane.
-Marge decides to purge Springfield of the cola, but in spite of her valiant efforts, the drink still maintains its presence and popularity.
+Marge attempts to purge Springfield of the cola, but despite her valiant efforts, the drink maintains its presence and popularity amongst the public.